Faculty Grants and Awards

 Current External Faculty Grants and Awards

-BCAS Faculty are engaged in ongoing research activites.
+BCAS Faculty are engaged in ongoing research activities.
 Collaborative research grants are listed under the principle investigator's department, with BCAS faculty and home departments noted.
 Awards are sorted alphabetically by faculty member within each department.

 Department of Biology

 Todd Blackledge.
 CAREER: Evolutionary origins of high performance major ampullate spider silk: development of an integrated bioscience training program.
 National Science Foundation, 2008-2013, $589,195.